JennEYoon/geo-ml/rainforest/tutorials/readme.md

 ### Planet Labs Python API to download basemap area of interest dataset

-### Using GUI to doenload images from Planet Labs.
+### Using GUI to download images from Planet Labs.